Michael enjoys researching and writing about topics like health, nutrition, and business.

 Azodicarbonamide is banned in Australia and Europe and is considered by England's Health and Safety Executive to be a respiratory sensitizer, possibly contributing to asthma through occupational exposure.
 The sandwich also contains ammonium sulfate and polysorbate 80.

 The tripe, stomach, and heart meat for the sandwich come from a supplier called Smithfield Foods.
 Smithfield Foods is the world's largest pork producer and processor.
 Unfortunately, they also have some more dubious credits to their name, including a horrible environmental and animal welfare track record.

-The Humane Society of the United States has filed a complaint with the Security and Exchange Commission over the treatment of their animals, asserting that they made false claims about their environmental and animal welfare initiatives.
+In 2021, the Humane Society of the United States filed a lawsuit against Smithfield Foods over the treatment of their animals, asserting that they made false claims about their environmental and animal welfare initiatives.

 The allegations include keeping breeding sows in gestation crates (which restricts movement for the animal's entire life), as well as subjecting animals to tooth extraction, castration, and tail-trimming without painkillers.

 Finally, here's one for those of you who aren't put off by poor nutrition facts, gross ingredients, or the inhumane treatment of animals and still say, "Give me a McRib before they disappear from the McDonald's menu again!"

 If you lived in Germany, you wouldn't have to worry about getting one before they are all gone.
 That's because in Germany, where the sandwich is even more popular than in the United States, they are served year-round.

 Bonus: An Insider's Look

 The photo above shows what the frozen McRibs looks like.
 This photo appears to have been taken and leaked by a McDonald's employee.
 Doesn't look too appetizing in its pre-cooked condition, does it?